- Team building is for anyone and everyone, and its benefits go beyond whatever is planned.

 These activities are an action-packed, exciting escape from work duties.
 They encourage friendly competition which allows coworkers to let their guard down and temporarily forget about all the formalities they need to observe in the workplace.

-We all have traditions that we follow, whether they’re personal rituals or habits learned from our respective cultures.
+We all have traditions that we follow, whether personal rituals or habits learned from our respective cultures.
 There’s a lot to be learned from interacting with someone who grew up in a different place, with a different set of norms.
 Team building can come in the form of each team member revealing a bit about themselves by sharing a tradition, food, or story from their country-sharing a tradition, food, or just a story from their country.
 This works even if your team isn’t really an international one, as different regions and provinces have their own distinct identities, too.

 Aside from being a celebration of diversity, this team building activity helps foster trust and empathy among teammates.
 By getting to know where each person comes from, you also gain a better understanding of them as a coworker and as a human being.